sigstore/helm-charts/charts/cosigned/README.md

 helm install cosigned -n cosign-system sigstore/cosigned --devel --set webhook.secretKeyRef.name=mysecret
 ```

+### Enabling Admission control

-To enable the Admission Controller to check the signed images you will need to add the following annotation in the namespaces that you are interested to watch:
+To enable the `cosigned admission webhook` to check for signed images, you will need to add the following annotation in each namespace that you would want the webhook triggered:

 Annotation: `cosigned.sigstore.dev/include: "true"`